etsy/TryLib/README.md

         -n, --diff-only         Create diff, but do not send to Hudson -v, --verbose           Verbose (show shell commands as they're run) -p, --patch ...
-Path to patch file to use instead of generating a diff -s, --staged            Use staged changes only to generate the diff -b, --branch ...
+Path to patch file to use instead of generating a diff -i, --patch-stdin       Read the patch from STDIN instead of a file -s, --staged            Use staged changes only to generate the diff -b, --branch ...
 Remote branch to diff and try against [master] -w, --whitelist ...
 Generate the patch for only the whitelisted files